 - 6pm Reception // 6:45pm Performance

-- This event takes place in the VPAC’s May Gallery Patron’s Lounge
+- This event takes place on the VPAC stage

 ALL TICKET SALES ARE FINAL.
 NO REFUNDS.
 NO EXCHANGES.

-VENUE POLICIES UPDATED AUGUST 20, 2021: Proof of vaccination now required at all performances, CLICK HERE for full complete venue health and safety policies.
+VENUE POLICIES UPDATED AUGUST 20, 2021: Proof of vaccination now required at all performances (ages 12+), CLICK HERE for full complete venue health and safety policies.